A scientist makes a difficult choice.

 “Certainly, Professor.
 Rolf, take the professor to shuttle bay three by way of his cabin if you would.”

-One of the other officers rose to his feet and said, “Yes, sir.
+A Lieutenant stepped away from the wall and said, “Yes, sir.
 Professor, follow me please.”

-The air in the shuttle was a comfortable temperature.
+The air in the shuttle seemed cool.
 Garth was still sweating.
 He looked at his watch.
-Two hours had passed since he’d been installed in the shuttle and fired on his way.
+Two hours had passed since he’d been installed in the shuttle and launched on his way.
 He could see the battle taking place behind him on the shuttle’s heads up display.
-He’d been delayed getting started when he realized, at the last moment, that he needed to have an actual sensor array in front of him in order to make the instructions reliably coherent.
+He’d been delayed by a good fifteen minutes getting started when he’d realized, at the last moment, that he needed to have an actual sensor array in front of him in order to make the instructions reliably coherent.

-Andre Cordova had delivered the unit.
+Spaceman 1C Andre Cordova had delivered the sensor unit.
 He had been wearing full vacuum armor with the helmet hinged back off its locking ring.

 “Here ya go, Professor.
 You need anything else?”